is-central/is-central.github.io/src/content/docs/is5-sarkaz/sniper-med-rosmontis.md

 3. Always take Krooster first, then Greyy (both E1).
 Promote Krooster after recruiting Greyy.

+4. You should only spend hope in F1 combats if you get a Sniper or Vanguard voucher or if you get a hope relic.

+   * The reason we don't acquire Amiya from F1 combats is because of her extreme availability.
+Since she is available in 3 different vouchers we will almost certaintly acquire her even if we delay it.

+   * Having 5 hope entering F1 shop means we can acquire Kroos Alter, Greyy Alter and Surfer if their vouchers are available.
+Even if they are not, we can then buy Amiya on the second page of the shop.

 The priority for the path on F1 is:

 1. The path with the most amount of combats